colyseus/docs/docs/tools/playground.md

 - Table of raw events from the framework
 - Allow the client to send messages by type (auto-detected)

+You can also interactively test how your room behaves during a dropped connection versus when a client leaves the room consensually.

 ## Installation

-The playground tool is installed by default on new projects created via `npm create colyseus-app`.
+The playground is installed by default on new projects created via `npm create colyseus-app`.

 To manually install on an existing project, please do: